Elizabeth Anita Reddi

-Elizabeth Anita Reddi is an Indian model and beauty queen.
-She was first Indian to win Miss Teenage Intercontinental Pageant.
+Elizabeth Anita Reddi is an Indian model and beauty pageant titleholder.
+She was the first Indian to win Miss Teenage Intercontinental Pageant.

 Career and Femina Miss India

 She participated in Femina Miss India twice, in 1977 when she was crowned Femina Teen Princess India 1977 and later in 1980 when she was crowned Femina Miss India World 1980.

 Femina Miss India 1977

-She participated in Femina Miss India 1977 contest and was crowned Femina Teen Princess India 1977 and also won two sub-awards at the pageant including Miss Photogenic and Miss Beautiful Hair.
-She was chosen to represent India at Miss Teenage Continental 1978 held in Aruba that year.
+She participated in the Femina Miss India 1977 contest and was crowned Femina Teen Princess India 1977 and also won two sub-awards at the pageant including Miss Photogenic and Miss Beautiful Hair.
+She was chosen to represent India at "Miss Teenage Intercontinental" 1978 held in Aruba that year.

 Miss Teenage Intercontinental 1978

 She represented India at the annual Miss Teenage Intercontinental 1978 pageant took place at Aruba Concorde Hotel & Casino, Oranjestad, Aruba and was crowned the eventual winner at the pageant.
 She also won two sub awards including Miss Amity and Best in National Costume.